 Craigslist used to be everyone’s go-to when it came to selling use stuff online.
 These days, however, there’s no shortage of places to sell your secondhand or unwanted goods.

-That’s why we’ve curated this list of the best places to sell your shoes for cash — both online and locally.
+That’s why we’ve curated this list of the best places to sell shoes for cash — both online and locally.

 See Also: 19 Legitimate Ways to Make Money Online

-Where to Sell Shoes Online
+Where to Sell Shoes Online for Cash

-There are dozens of places to sell your old shoes online.
+Have you ever asked the question, “Where can I sell my shoes fast?”
+If you have, there are dozens of places to sell your old shoes online.
 These are some of the best we’ve found.

 The RealReal is a luxury consignment shop that caters to brands like Michael Kors, Gucci, Chanel, and Calvin Klein.